top of page

 Horses riding bitless are often calmer and happier

-Multiple studies from across the globe have been able to replicate these findings since, making the switch to bitless riding a worthwhile investment for any rider.
+Multiple studies from across the globe have been able to replicate these findings, making the switch to bitless riding a worthwhile investment for any rider.
 The proven benefits of bitless riding include:

 • creating a more willing, happy, and comfortable horse